-OBCM receives grants and contributions from private sources to support the schools programs.
+CVA receives grants and contributions from private sources to support the school's programs.
 Private grants and contributions are recognized as non-operating revenues in the accounting period in which they are received.
-Constellation Schools, which provides management services to OBCM (see Note XIII), contributed \$75,000 for general operating to OBCM during the year.
+CVA did not receive any grants and contributions from private sources for the 2016 school year.